tillsanders/openElectionCompassWebsite/README.md

 </div>

 ::: warning PROJECT STATUS
 This project is currently under heavy development.
-Version 1.0 will be release in Q2 2020 and will be the first to be production ready.
+Version 0.1.0 will be released in Q3 2020 and will be the first to be production ready.
 Sign up for our [newsletter](http://eepurl.com/gRApTD) to stay in the loop.
 :::

 <div class="features">